 The Charter School records contributions of cash and other assets when an unconditional promise to give such assets is received from a donor.
 Contributions are recorded at the fair market value of the assets received and are classified as either unrestricted, temporarily restricted or permanently restricted, depending on whether the donor has imposed a restriction on the use of such assets.
-All contributions receivable are expected to be collected within one year.
+All contributions receivable as of June 30, 3013 and 2012 are expected to be collected within one year.